-- Rs.
-77,61,900 as against Rs.
+The total cost of the police for the year 1917-1918 amounted to 30.
+Rs.
+77,61,909 as against Rs.
 75,97,575 in 1916-1917.
 Cost of the police of the Presidency.

-Cost of the police of the Presidency Proper, the actual cost of the police inclusive of a number of miscellaneous charges was Rs.
+As regards the Presidency Proper, the actual cost of the police inclusive of a number of miscellancous charges was Rs.
 56,02,011 as against the sanctioned budget of Rs.
+67,45,717.

-67,45,717. - Proportion of police to area and population and cognizable crime investigated.
+Proportion of polics to area and population and cogniz-able crime investigated.

-Proportion of police to area prevention and detection of crime was-1 to .5% square miles, 2.49 railway miles, to -1,185 persons and to 1.26 cognizable crime investigated. - against 517 and 973 respectively in 1916, a reduction of 40 police locations.
-A total of 483 police stations and 773 outposts were inspected by Superintendents.
+31. The proportion of police employed on duties connected with the prevention and detection of crime was-1 to 578 square miles, 2:49 railway miles, to 4,185 persons and to 1:26 cognizable crime investigated.

+32. At the end of the year there were 518 police stations and 932 outposts as against 517 and 973 respectively in 1916, a reduction Inspection of police stations of 40 police locations.
+A total of 483 police stations and outposts, and 773 outposts were inspected by Superintendents,

 Assistant and Deputy Superintendents.
 Out of the balance of 35 police stations and 159 outposts that remained uninspected, 20 of the former and 103 of the latter appertained to Sind.
 It is satisfactory to note that there has been a general improvement in the amount of inspection performed by Superintendents and Assistants.
 In this view, the Commissioners, District Magistrates and Deputy Inspectors-General generally concur.
-The improvement is marked in the Northern Division where the Commissioner remarks:-
+The improvement is marked in the Northern Division where the Commissioner remarks :-

-"Taken as a whole the inspection was well carried out and shows a decided improvement over the previous year's results."
+" Taken as a whole the inspection was well carried out and shows a decided improvement over the previous year's results.'

-In reference to the inspections in Sind, the Commissioner observes:-
+In reference to the inspections in Sind, the Commissioner observes :----

-"The Commissioner accepts the reasons given by the Deputy Inspector-General of Police for the high proportion of unvisited police stations and outposts in the Larkans, Thar and Parkar, and Sind Railway districts, but he would reiterate the remark made in the last year's review that the services of the Deputies should be utilized more freely when the Superintendents are unable to do this work."
+"The Commissioner accepts the reasons given by the Deputy Inspector-General of Police for the high proportion of unvisited police stations and outposts in the Larkani, Thar and Parkar, and Sind Railway districts, but he would reiterate the remark made in the last year's review that the services of the Deputics should be utilized more freely when the Superintendents are unable to do this work."